Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Data analysis and results

 Given figure~\ref{fig:amp_vs_energy}, we attempted to divide the 15--40 keV HXD-PIN band into finer ranges, or to extend the analysis to higher energies beyond 40 keV up to $\sim 70$ keV.
 However, due to limited statistics, the data provided no significant information on the possible energy dependence of the HXD phase modulation.
 Likewise, the HXD-PIN data below 15 keV (down to ~10 keV) had so poor statistics that they did not allow us to cross confirm the 10--14 keV XIS results.
-All what can be said is that the pulse-phase modulation in the HXD-PIN signal is consistent with being energy independent within rather large uncertainties.
-Finally, the 50--100 keV HXD-GSO data were analyzed in the same way, but no significant results were obtained.
+All what can be said is that the pulse-phase modulation in the HXD-PIN signal is consistent with being energy independent over the 10--70 keV range within rather large uncertainties.